minimaxir/simpleaichat/README.md

 One of the most recent aspects of interacting with ChatGPT is the ability for the model to use "tools."
 As defined from the ReAct paper, tools allow the model to decide when to use custom functions, which can extend beyond just the chat AI itself, for example retrieving recent information from the internet not present in the chat AI's training data.
 This workflow is analogous to ChatGPT Plugins.

-Using tools typically requires a number of shennanigans, but simpleaichat uses a neat trick to make it fast and easy!
-Additionally, specifying tools return a `context` for ChatGPT to draw from, and can return a dictionary which you can also populate with arbitrary metadata for debugging and postprocessing.
+Parsing the model output to invoke tools typically requires a number of shennanigans, but simpleaichat uses [a neat trick](https://github.com/minimaxir/simpleaichat/blob/main/PROMPTS.md#tools) to make it fast and reliable!
+Additionally, the specified tools return a `context` for ChatGPT to draw from for its final response, and can return a dictionary which you can also populate with arbitrary metadata for debugging and postprocessing.

 You will need to specify functions with docstrings which provide hints for the AI to select them: